-As the number of still working Commodore 64, Sinclair and Atari systems dwindle, there is still a lot of demand for such systems, both by those who used such systems back in the 80s and 90s and those who have discovered such systems later on.
+As the number of still working Commodore 64 & 128, MSX, Sinclair and Atari systems dwindle, there is still a lot of demand for such systems, both by those who used such systems back in the 80s and 90s, and those who have discovered such systems later on.

-The Tomodachi ('friends' in Japanese) X2 project intents to capture all that makes such retro systems so attractive to use along with all of the nostalgic bits, while adding a dose of modern electronics that nevertheless should not get in the way of enjoying all the good that 8 and 16-bit systems had to offer.
+The Tomodachi (友達, or 'friends' in Japanese) X2 project intents to capture all that makes such retro systems so attractive to use along with all of the nostalgic bits, while adding a dose of modern electronics that nevertheless should not get in the way of enjoying all the good that 8 and 16-bit systems had to offer.

-Along with full hardware 6502 and Z80 compatibility and an integrated C64/128 and other modes, the Tomodachi X2 project can also be used as its own multi-processor, multi-architecture system, with many interfaces including PS/2, Ethernet, serial & parallel, 3.5" floppy drive support, a Yamaha OPL3 synthesizer chip, high-resolution graphics and much more.
+Along with hardware 6502 and Z80 compatible processors and integrated C64, C128 and MSX2+ modes, the Tomodachi X2 system can also be used as its own multi-processor, multi-architecture system, with many interfaces including PS/2, Ethernet, serial & parallel, 3.5" floppy drive support, a Yamaha OPL3 synthesizer chip, high-resolution graphics and much more.

 W65C816 MPU (x2)